PrismaticFlower/swbf-unmunge/readme.md

 * cannot write DDS files
 * can only write textures encoded with BCx/EXTx compression, A8R8G8B8, R5G6R5, or luminance formats (which comprise the vast majority of formats in lvl files)
-* has not been tested with or developed for anything related to PS2/Xbox
+* has not been tested with/developed for anything related to PS2/Xbox

 Tested on MacOS Catalina, and Ubuntu 18.04.
 If you have issues with this port, drop an issue and tag WHSnyder.